krydos/JSONRulesChecker/README.md

 JSONRulesChecker
 =======================
-This is small library for validation JSON objects in PHP.
+This is small library for validation JSON objects in PHP (via regex).

 INSTALLATION
 ------------